yujie6/riscv-cpu/README.md

 ```
 **Remark**: Here `--with-arch=rv32ia` means we only use the ISA with 32-bit address space, 32 registers and atomic instruction (That's what A-extension means).
 Using `--with-arch=rv32i` will leads to build error.

 You may wait for about an hour.
-After that add the following to your `$HOME/.bashrc` or `$HOME/.zshrc` if you are using zsh.
+After that add the toolchain to PATH.
 ```
 export PATH=$PATH:/opt/riscv/bin
 ```